Non-deliverable forward

-In finance, a non-deliverable forward (NDF) is an outright forward or futures contract in which counterparties settle the difference between the contracted NDF price or rate and the prevailing spot price or rate on an agreed notional amount.
+In finance, a non-deliverable forward (NDF) is an outright forward contract or futures contract in which counterparties settle the difference between the contracted NDF price or rate and the prevailing spot price or rate on an agreed notional amount.
 It is used in various markets such as foreign exchange and commodities.
 NDFs are also known as forward contracts for differences (FCD).

-NDFs are prevalent in some countries where forward FX trading has been banned by the government (usually as a means to prevent exchange rate volatility).
+NDFs are common in some countries where forward FX trading has been prohibited by the government, usually as a means to prevent exchange rate volatility.

 Market

 The NDF market is an over-the-counter market.
 NDFs began to trade actively in the 1990s.
 NDF markets developed for emerging markets with capital controls, where the currencies could not be delivered offshore.
 Most NDFs are cash-settled in US dollars (USD).

 The more active banks quote NDFs from between one month to one year, although some would quote up to two years upon request.
 The most commonly traded NDF tenors are IMM dates, but banks also offer odd-dated NDFs.
 NDFs are typically quoted with the USD as the reference currency, and the settlement amount is also in USD.